Great Depression-sized slowdown seen, but some light appears

 — France is forecasting an 8% drop in growth this year and is staring down its worst recession since World War II.
 And that 8% drop may be optimistic, Finance Minister Bruno Le Maire said Tuesday.

-France is pumping money into unemployment benefits and helping struggling businesses.
+The nation is pumping money into unemployment benefits and helping struggling businesses.
 But that spending, coupled with plunging growth, could push France’s deficit up to 9% in 2020, Budget Minister Gerard Darmanin said.

 AS YOU WERE: North America is in lockdown but in regions struck early by the coronavirus, there is movement toward whatever will become the post-pandemic normal.
-Those attempts could provide the roadmap ahead for the rest of the world.
+Those attempts could provide the road map ahead for the rest of the world.

 — Italian book, stationary and children’s stores were allowed to open nationwide Tuesday, provided they could maintain the same social-distancing and sanitary measures required in supermarkets.
 Some regional governors did not greenlight those openings, however, and many shop owners are keeping their doors shut.